 - Two-third part of Iguazu Falls lies within Argentina.

-- You can easily find opossum in the surrounding forest of Iguazu Falls.
-It is the only marsupial found outside Australia.
+- You can find opossums in the surrounding forest of Iguazu Falls.
+It is the only marsupial found outside of Australia.

 - These falls formed as a result of a volcanic eruption.
 This eruption left a large crack in the earth.

-- The highest fall in the entire waterfall system is 82 metres high.
+- The highest fall in the waterfall system is 82 meters high.

 - The rainy season occurs in between November and March.